jrodewig/wanderahead.github.io/_posts/2025-04-08-unexpected-things-to-do-in-calhoun-ga.md

   height="442"
   loading="lazy"
 />

+After communing with nature, you’ll be ready for city exploration.
+In Calhoun, the hub is the downtown strip, five blocks along South Wall Street.

 Stop into the [Harris Arts Center](https://harrisartscenter.com/) for a dash of culture.
 The complex houses art galleries, a theater, an art market and a museum